Erdos-Projects/spring-2026-rat-activity-nyc/README.md

 It is estimated that there are about 3 million rats in NYC and in recent history, the number of rats has become incredibly problematic.
 Rats spread disease, attack small infants and children, spread waste, eat and steal food, and can cause infrastructure damage.
-However, there is some hope as the extended winters due to climate change has led to predictions that the extreme cold would cull the rat population.
-Furthermore, the widespread adoption of better trash storage systems and better waste management procedures has led to, allegedly, fewer rat problems.
-With recent breakthroughs in tracking rat movement in NYC, there is a bit more hope in controlling NYC's rat population.
+Among other things, [Mayor Eric Adams established the Office of Rodent Mitigation](https://www.nyc.gov/mayors-office/news/2025/12/mayor-adams-signs-executive-order-establishing-office-of-rodent-) (which was later [revoked by Mayor Mamdani](https://www.ibtimes.co.uk/what-are-executive-orders-mayor-zohran-mandani-revoked-how-it-affects-nyc-1767594)) and NYC began its ["trash revoluation"](https://secretnyc.co/nyc-trash-bin-laws-fines-june-2026/).
+There is some hope that extended winters due to climate change and extreme cold might cull the rat population.
+Furthermore, the widespread adoption of better trash bins and better waste management procedures has led to notably rat problems.
+The big rat problem has also motivated [Transit to track rodent sightings on subway cars](https://transitapp.com/rats).

-In this project, we would like to understand the rat population and its movements in NYC.
-We seek to answer two key questions regarding the rat activity in NYC.
+In this project, we would like to understand 311 rat sightings in NYC.
 The main question(s) we found ourselves attempting to answer is

+>**Questions:**
+>
-**Questions:** Can one predict the future number of rat sightings reported to 311 for each day for the next 14 days at a citywide and borough level?
+>Can one predict the future number of rat sightings reported to 311 for each day for the next 14 days at a citywide and borough level?
+>
-How can one improve these predictions by utilizing weather data and various engineered features?
-How differently do the models perform on each borough?
+>How can one improve these predictions by utilizing weather data and various engineered features?
+>
+> How differently do the models perform on each borough?

 As part of attempting to answer this question, we found ourselves considering rat inspection data, the question of forecasting at the ZIP code level,